Granada Gold Mine (CVE:GGM) Stock Price Down 18.2% – Time to Sell?

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s stock price fell 18.2% during trading on Saturday .
-The stock traded as low as C$0.05 and last traded at C$0.05.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price traded down 18.2% during mid-day trading on Saturday .
+The company traded as low as C$0.05 and last traded at C$0.05.
 128,430 shares changed hands during mid-day trading, a decline of 43% from the average session volume of 226,762 shares.
 The stock had previously closed at C$0.06.

 Granada Gold Mine Inc, a junior mining and exploration company, acquires, explores for, and develops mineral properties in Canada.
 It explores for gold deposits.
 The company holds a 100% interest in the Granada gold property, which owns 14.73 square kilometers of land in a combination of mining leases and claims located in Rouyn-Noranda, Quebec.